 Internships undertaken as part of the SUPER DTP are intended to generate mutual benefit between students and host organisations and to enhance the quality or impact of research.

-The SUPER DTP internships guidance document outlines more information for PGRs and host organisations about internship benefits, suggested timings, funding, suspension of studies, and how to find, or set up, internships.
+The SUPER internships guidance document outlines more information for PGRs and host organisations about internship benefits, suggested timings, logistics, and how to find or set up internships.

 Another useful resource is a guide to gaining work experience outside academia from Vitae, The researcher on placement.